-For the well-being of our students and staff we are practicing social distance protocols due to the coronavirus.
-Financial Aid is providing service to students remotely by phone and email and through online chat.
+For the well-being of our students and staff we are practicing social distance and mask protocols due to the COVID-19 virus.
+Masks are required for all visitors to the campus, regardless of vaccination status.

 First Things First: Fill Out the Right Application

 The SCC Financial Aid Office hosts workshops on a regular basis to help students with the FAFSA and the Dream Act Applications

 The California Student Aid Commission (CSAC) hosts Cash 4 College workshops and webinars to help students with the FAFSA and the Dream Act Application.
 These are not hosted by SCC's Financial Aid Office, but there may be a workshop available in your community!